siuangie91/react-pokedex/README.md

 <img src="https://i.dlpng.com/static/png/89133_thumb.png" alt="pokeball" height="50"/> &nbsp; <img src="https://people.rit.edu/jrm2516/330/gamedex/pokedex.png" alt="pokedex" height="50"/>

 # React Pokédex
 A simple prototype to demonstrate how to use Context and HOCs to manage state.

+## What it does
+Add a Pokémon to your Pokédex, which tracks what Pokémon you've seen on your journey, by selecting a Pokémon from the dropdown on the left and clicking Add.

 ## Setup
 `npm install` and then `npm start`.